Skip to Content

 But I also use “discard” in many of my recipes!
 Sourdough discard is fully fermented and therefore it is extremely digestible.
 It has usually spent some time in the refrigerator so it will be deflated, thicker, and more sour.
 Some people choose to throw discard out before refreshing their starter but I choose to use this extra fermented flour in some of my recipes.
 Discard is my solution to having wheat flour baked goods that don’t need any extra fermentation time or those that will be fermenting for a very long time.
 If you are baking often enough, then discard doesn’t really need to be discarded!
 Waste not, want not!

-How to measure your sourdough starter for consistency in a recipe.
+How to measure your sourdough starter by volume for consistency in a recipe.

 Always stir your sourdough starter down to release trapped gas!